eantonini/CFD-based-WFLO/README.md

 # CFD-based WFLO
 Optimization framework for designing wind farms using computational fluid dynamics

-A description of the framework is described in the following papers.
+A description of the framework can be found in the following papers.

 Enrico G.A.
 Antonini, David A. Romero, Cristina H. Amon.
 "Continuous adjoint formulation for wind farm layout optimization: A 2D implementation", Applied Energy, 2018.